How Much Do Closed Captioning Services Cost? (And Why Price Isn’t Everything)

 Because of our process, we are able to offer you greater quality, faster turnaround times, and more services.

-- Understand the vendor’s pricing model, and whether there are order minimums or price rounding.
+- Understand the vendor’s pricing model & whether they require order minimums or price rounding

-- Inquire about fees beyond the base price.
+- Inquire about additional fees beyond the base price

-- Seek bulk discounts if you need lots of video captioned.
+- If you need lots of video captioned, seek bulk discounts

-- Research the company’s video transcription process, whom they hire as transcriptionists, and whether they leverage speech recognition technology.
+- Research their video transcription process, who they hire as transcriptionists, & whether they leverage speech recognition technology

-- Assess your quality needs and calculate the cost of correcting errors from poor accuracy.
+- Assess your quality needs – then calculate the potential cost of correcting errors from poor accuracy

-- Test a file to try the workflow.
+- Test a file to try out the workflow

-This blog post was originally published by Emily Griffin on 05/01/2015 and has since been updated.
+This blog post was originally published by Emily Griffin on May 1, 2015 and has since been updated for accuracy, clarity, and freshness.